securefederatedai/openfl/docs/about/features_index/workflowinterface.rst

 **Important Note**

-The OpenFL workflow interface is experimental, subject to change, and is currently limited to single node execution.
-To setup and launch a real federation, see :ref:`running_a_federation`
+The OpenFL workflow interface is experimental and subject to change.
+For an overview of options supported to setup Federation and run FL experiments, see `Features <../features.rst>`_

 What is it?
 ===========